jawahar-shazab/docs/docs/api.md

 GET /v1/user-auth
 ```

-Authenticates a user via a GET request.
+This API authenticates a user via a GET request, typically used for quick authentication without the need to submit sensitive data in the request body.

 #### 2.Authenticate User (POST)